techidaily/site-windows11/source/_posts/stopping-spontaneous-hotkey-engagements-in-windows.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135368/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-6. Close the Registry Editor and restart your computer.

 ## 6\.
 Other Troubleshooting Steps You Can Try